FAQs

 Will my driveway be affected?

-Your driveway may be affected if your households water service valve is located within your driveway.
+Your driveway may be affected if your households water service valve is located within your driveway or close to it.
 In such cases, necessary measures will be taken to ensure that all affected driveways are restored to the standard set by the City of Prince Rupert.
 This means that any disruptions or modifications to driveways will be addressed and restored to a common standard as part of the project's guidelines and requirements.

 Are there any specific precautions I should take before the waterline replacement project begins?